Concord in Jackson County, Michigan — The American Midwest (Great Lakes)

 Location.
 42° 10.677′ N, 84° 38.521′ W. Marker is in Concord, Michigan, in Jackson County.
 Touch for map.
 Marker is at or near this postal address: 317 Hanover Street, Concord MI 49237, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Concord Universalists / First Universalist Church (about 400 feet away, measured in a direct line); Huron Potawatomi Village / Spring Arbor (approx. 3˝ miles away); Ed Cross Farm (approx. 4.8 miles away); Spring Arbor College (approx. 4.9 miles away); Michigan Central College Residence Hall (approx. 4.9 miles away); Wellman General Store (approx. 6˝ miles away); Birthplace of Famed Song (approx. 6.9 miles away); Birthplace of "Old Rugged Cross" (approx. 7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 14, 2014, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 243 times since then and 20 times this year.
+It was originally submitted on November 14, 2014, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 272 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on November 14, 2014, by Joel Seewald of Madison Heights, Michigan. • Al Wolf was the editor who published this page.